- Search The Registry

 Miles Davis was born on this date in 1926.
 He was an African American trumpet player and bandleader, one of the most innovative, influential, and respected figures in the history of jazz

-Born in Alton, IL, Davis was a leading figure in the bebop style of jazz and in combining styles of jazz and rock music.
-Davis began music lessons after his father gave him a trumpet on his 13th birthday.
+Born in Alton, IL, Davis began music lessons after his father gave him a trumpet on his 13th birthday.
 Two years later, he joined the Musicians' Union and began playing with a local band on weekends.
-About this time, he met trumpeter Clark Terry, who helped and encouraged him.
+About this time, he met trumpeter Clark Terry, who encouraged him.
 In 1944, after graduating from high school, he went to New York City to study classical music at the Julliard School of Music.
-While there, he also began playing with alto saxophonist Charlie Parker, trumpeter Dizzy Gillespie, and other pioneers of the new jazz style known as bebop.
+While there, he also began playing with alto saxophonist Charlie Parker, trumpeter Dizzy Gillespie, and other pioneers of the (then) new jazz style known as bebop.

 In 1945, at the age of 19, he began playing in a combo led by Parker.
 Earning a contract with Capitol Records, the band went into the studio in January 1949 for the first of three sessions that had a profound influence on the development of the cool jazz style on the West Coast.
 In February 1957, Capitol finally issued the tracks together on an LP called “Birth of the Cool.”
 Davis, meanwhile, had moved on to co-leading a band with pianist Tadd Dameron in 1949, but the trumpeter's progress was impeded by an addiction to heroin that plagued him in the early 1950s.